dkim3110/c_mkproj/README.md

 ### Flags

 You can set flags by including it in the arguments.
-Order doesn't matter, but only accepts one flag.
+Order doesn't matter, but it will only accept one flag.

 ---
 **BARE:** a minimal setup for quick scripts and tests.